Open Enrollment

 Now Accepting Applications

-Enrollment for the 2025-26 school year is now open!
-All applications submitted prior to March 31 will be placed into a random lottery, which will be run on April 1, 2025.
-Those applications submitted after April 1, will be placed on the waitlist in the order they apply.
+All applications submitted prior to January 31, 2026 will be placed into a random lottery, which will be run on February 2, 2026.
+Those applications submitted after February 2, will be placed on the waitlist in the order they apply.

-We are still accepting students for the current school year.
+Note: We are still accepting K-7 applications for the 2025-26 school year.

 Important Enrollment Dates

-Please note: Notifications of acceptance will be sent out April 1 to April 3.
-In order to guarantee your child’s spot for the upcoming school year, you must accept the seat within three business days of the offer and subsequently complete the registration process with our Registrar.
+Please note: Notifications of acceptance will be sent out February 4 to February 12.
+In order to guarantee your child’s spot for the upcoming school year, you must accept the seat within five business days of the offer and subsequently complete the registration process with our Registrar.

 Date